andrew/ultimate-awesome/README.md

 - [awesome-ai-data-guided-projects](https://github.com/youssefhosni/awesome-ai-data-guided-projects) - A curated list of data science & AI guided projects to start building your portfolio.
 - [awesome-open-source-supporters](https://github.com/zachflower/awesome-open-source-supporters) - ⭐️ A curated list of companies that offer their services for free to Open Source projects.
 - [awesome-3dbody-papers](https://github.com/3DFaceBody/awesome-3dbody-papers) - 😎Awesome list of papers about 3D body.
-- [awesome-trilium](https://github.com/Nriver/awesome-trilium) - A collection of interesting Trilium Notes extensions.
-Including themes, widgets, scripts, API extensions, etc. Trilium插件合集.
 - [awesome-forensics](https://github.com/alphaSeclab/awesome-forensics) - Awesome Forensics Resources.
 Almost 300 open source forensics tools, and 600 blog posts about forensics.
+- [Awesome-Mixture-of-Experts-Papers](https://github.com/codecaution/Awesome-Mixture-of-Experts-Papers) - A curated reading list of research in Mixture-of-Experts(MoE).
 - [awesome-playdate](https://github.com/sayhiben/awesome-playdate) - A list of awesome resources for Playdate ( game development and the Playdate SDK (
-- [Awesome-Mixture-of-Experts-Papers](https://github.com/codecaution/Awesome-Mixture-of-Experts-Papers) - A curated reading list of research in Mixture-of-Experts(MoE).
 - [awesome-electronjs-hacking](https://github.com/doyensec/awesome-electronjs-hacking) - A curated list of awesome resources about Electron.js (in)security.
 - [awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - A curated list of amazingly awesome articles, websites and resources about diversity in technology.
 - [awesome-holistic-3d](https://github.com/holistic-3d/awesome-holistic-3d) - A list of papers and resources (data,code,etc) for holistic 3D reconstruction in computer vision.